 Co-activation profiles.
 Next, we analyzed the differences in whole brain co-activation between the resulting clusters (Figure 3.2B) in order to understand the patterns of co-activation that differentiates these clusters.
 To highlight differences between clusters, we contrasted related sets of clusters.
-Related clusters were defined as clusters that would go on to join into a larger cluster at a coarser level in the hierarchical clustering tree.
+Related clusters were defined as clusters that would go on to join into a larger cluster at a coarser level of analysis in the hierarchical clustering tree.
 For example, in Figure 3.5b, we contrast the co-activation of two clusters (PMv & PMd) at k=70 that joined into a single motor network cluster at k=5.
 To do so, we performed a meta-analytic contrast between studies that activated a given cluster, and studies that activated control clusters.
-The resulting images indicate voxels with a greater probability of co-activating with the cluster of interest than with control clusters.
+The resulting images identify voxels with a greater probability of co-activating with the cluster of interest than with control clusters.
 For example, voxels in green in Figure 3.5b indicate voxels that are active more frequently in studies in which PMv is active than in studies in which PMd is active.
 We calculated p-values for each voxel using a two-way chi-square test between the two sets of studies and thresholded the co-activation images using the False Discovery Rate (q<0.01).
 In Figure 3.7b, the more liberal threshold of q<0.05 was used as too few voxels were significantly different at q<0.01.
 The resulting images were binarized for display purposes and visualized using the NiLearn library for Python.